 This page is about using PayPal to for deposits and withdrawals on NJ online casinos.
 See our Banking Guide for information about other deposit and withdrawal methods.

 PayPal is an online wallet that offers a fast and secure way for users to make purchases online, transfer cash to family and friends or receive payment for goods and services.
-What’s more, it can now be used to conveniently fund an online gambling account at eight legal New Jersey gambling websites.
-These eight sites allow players to use their personal PayPal account to make instant deposits and withdrawals, circumventing problems which can sometimes arise with the use of other methods.
+What’s more, it can now be used to conveniently fund an online gambling account at several legal New Jersey gambling websites.
+These sites allow players to use their personal PayPal account to make instant deposits and withdrawals, circumventing problems which can sometimes arise with the use of other methods.

 Play Our Top Rated NJ PayPal Casinos for Free